A sub-Riemannian model of the motor cortex with Wasserstein distance: Results

 The next step is to apply the one-dimensional Wasserstein distance, as defined in equation~\eqref{Wass-d}, to categorize the fragments.
-The affinity matrix (Figure~\ref{WASSmat}) is computed using equation~\eqref{affinitymatrixwas}, where we set the parameters $(\sigma_1 = 0.7)$ and $(\sigma_2 = 0.09)$ to enhance the sensitivity of the similarity measure to both orientation and acceleration features.
-The associated Silhouette score is 0.35, indicating well-separated clusters.
+The affinity matrix (Figure~\ref{WASSmat}) is computed using equation~\eqref{affinitymatrixwas} in this way, where we set the parameters $(\sigma_1 = 0.7)$ and $(\sigma_2 = 0.09)$ to enhance the sensitivity of the similarity measure to both orientation and acceleration features.
+Here $\sigma_1$ governs the kernel width for the acceleration feature, while $\sigma_2$ controls sensitivity for the orientation features ($\cos\theta$ and $\sin\theta$ share the same $\sigma_2$ by symmetry).
+The two bandwidths differ because the Wasserstein distances for acceleration and orientation live on different numerical scales: acceleration distances are substantially larger (hence $\sigma_1 = 0.7$), whereas orientation distances are much smaller (hence $\sigma_2 = 0.09$).
+Both values were set to approximately the median pairwise Wasserstein distance for their respective feature.
+A larger $\sigma$ broadens the kernel and densifies the affinity matrix, merging nearby trajectories into fewer, coarser clusters and generally increasing the Silhouette score at the cost of resolution.
+Conversely, a smaller $\sigma$ sharpens the kernel, producing finer-grained clusters but risking fragmentation and a reduced Silhouette score.
+To assess robustness, we swept $\sigma_1 \in [0.4,\,1.2]$ and $\sigma_2 \in [0.05,\,0.20]$: throughout this range the recovered cluster count remained stable at $8$ consistent with the neural states of \cite{kadmon2019movement}, and the Silhouette score varied between $0.58$--$0.65$ on artificial data and $0.22$--$0.38$ on real data.
+The associated Silhouette score is 0.38, indicating well-separated clusters.
 Indeed, the Wasserstein distance performs effectively in distinguishing patterns among the fragments, as demonstrated in Figure~\ref{WAS}.
+We further performed a sensitivity analysis by varying the bandwidth parameters and observing the corresponding changes in clustering stability and Silhouette score, confirming the robustness of the selected configuration (see Table~\ref{table2}).

 For visualization and comparison purposes, the temporal domain of all fragments is normalized to the interval $[0,1]$ in the $(t,v)$ plane (see Figure~\ref{visulization}).
 This normalization allows comparison with Figure \ref{clusterini}, where the same normalization was applied.
+The clustering results obtained here are validated against the neural states of \cite{kadmon2019movement}, derived directly from 100-electrode array recordings in M1.
+Both our model and \cite{kadmon2019movement} produce 8 clusters that match in kinematic content: each cluster groups fragments with homogeneous orientation and a specific acceleration or deceleration profile (compare Figure \ref{visulization} with Figure \ref{clusterini}).
+The grouping in \cite{kadmon2019movement} was based on measured cortical activity, while ours is based purely on kinematics.
+The match between the two confirms that the sub-Riemannian geometry and the chosen kinematic variables are sufficient to explain cortical grouping, without requiring direct access to neural recordings.
+A direct neuron-by-neuron spike train correlation remains an important direction for future work.